Actor in Law: Development and production

 The film is directed by Nabeel Qureshi and produced by Fizza Ali Meerza and Mehdi Ali, making it their second project after Na Maloom Afraad.
 The details about the film were unveiled by Nabeel Qureshi and Fizza Ali Meerza at a press conference in Karachi on 9 January 2016.
-The press conference was also attended by Fahad Mustafa, Mehwish Hayat, Alyy Khan and Indian veteran actor Om Puri, who made his Lollywood debut.
+The press conference was also attended by Fahad Mustafa, Mehwish Hayat, Alyy Khan and Indian actor Om Puri, who made his Lollywood debut.
 The producer Fizza also revealed that the film stars Fahad Mustafa and Mehwish Hayat in lead roles.
 The cast also includes Alyy Khan, Saife Hassan, Saleem Mairaj, Saboor Ali, Anoushay Abbasi and Ahson Talish in important roles.
-Humayun Saeed, Mahira Khan, Nayyar Ejaz, Talat Hussain, Rehan Sheikh, and Rashid Khawaja all made special appearance in the film.
-Om Puri told that he signed the film because the script is different and unique.
-He also told the title Actor in Law is suggested by him.
+Humayun Saeed, Mahira Khan, Nayyar Ejaz, Talat Hussain, Rehan Sheikh, and Rashid Khawaja all made special appearances in the film.
+Om Puri said he signed the film because the script was different and unique.
+He also stated that the title Actor in Law was suggested by him.
 "I didn't know this team personally when I was approached for the film.
-But I was aware of the fact that Pakistani films have improved a lot." said Puri.
-The director Nabeel Qureshi said that this film is a different story just like Na Maloom Afraad.
+But I was aware of the fact that Pakistani films have improved a lot," said Puri.
+The director Nabeel Qureshi said the film is a different story just like Na Maloom Afraad.
 "Rather than telling jokes, I enjoy telling stories.
 And audience can expect the same with Actor in Law as well since it has a very unique story," said Qureshi.
 Cinematography was done by Rana Kamran.
 It was distributed locally and internationally by Urdu 1 Pictures.
-It was the first film distribution by Urdu 1.
-The film was released on the occasion of Eid al-Adha in mid 2016.
+It was the first film distributed by Urdu 1.
+The film was released on the occasion of Eid al-Adha in September 2016.